windsurftemplate/windsurf-templates/README.md

 # Windsurf Templates

-A modern collection of website templates and tutorials to help you get started with web development.
-Whether you're building a business website, an online portfolio, or learning to windsurf, we've got you covered!
+A collection of website templates and tutorials to help you get started with web development on Windsurf

 ## Features